Helicopter crash at a military base in Alabama kills 1 and injures another, county coroner says

 FORT NOVOSEL, Ala.
 (AP) — A helicopter crash at a military base in Alabama on Wednesday afternoon killed one person and injured another, the local county coroner who was called to the scene said.

-An AH-64 Apache helicopter crashed during routine flight training on Fort Novosel army base, Dale County Coroner John Cawley said.
-The crashed killed the flight instructor who was operating the helicopter.
-There was only one other passenger in the helicopter, a student, who was being treated for minor injuries at a hospital.
+An AH-64 Apache helicopter crashed during routine flight training on Fort Novosel Army base, about 94 miles (151 kilometers) south of Montgomery, Dale County Coroner John Cawley said.
+The crash killed a flight instructor who was operating the helicopter.
+There was only one other passenger, a student, who was being treated for minor injuries at a hospital.

+Cawley identified the deceased instructor pilot as Daniel Munger, 46, who was a contractor and retired from the Army.

+Military authorities did not immediately provide any information about the circumstances of the crash.